hashicorp/vault/website/source/docs/auth/cert.html.md

 To use the "cert" auth backend, an operator must configure it with trusted certificates that are allowed to authenticate.
 An example is shown below.
-Use `vault help` for more details.
+Use `vault path-help` for more details.

 ```
 $ vault write auth/cert/certs/web display_name=web policies=web,prod certificate=@web-cert.pem lease=3600